A High-resolution Far-infrared Survey to Probe Black Hole-Galaxy Co-evolution: Probing beyond the confusion noise floor

 {With sufficient spectral resolution one could discern the presence of multiple bright galaxies in a 2$-$m telescope’s beam, count those galaxies, and measure their redshifts, but many faint galaxies would be overlooked.
 A model could be used to estimate how much continuum emission to assign to each discernible galaxy as a function of wavelength, and such a model could allow for possible evolution in galaxy luminosity, dependence on star formation rate and dust filling fraction, metallicity, etc., all unknown and indeed some of the parameters one would like to measure.
 However, assigning a portion of the continuum to each of the contributing galaxies is fraught with uncertainties and potential model degeneracies.
 At best, one might find a self-consistent solution and have little insight into systematic errors.}

-{To probe the co-evolution of galaxies and their central SMBHs and learn how galaxies formed and built up heavy elements and dust over cosmic time, major goals of the Astro2020 Decadal Survey \citep{decadalsurvey2021}, we need more than redshifts, number counts, and samples biased toward the brightest galaxies.
+{To probe the co-evolution of galaxies and their central SMBHs and learn how galaxies formed and built up heavy elements and dust over cosmic time, major goals of the Astro2020 Decadal Survey \citep{decadalsurvey2021}, we need sensitive far-IR spectroscopic observations of galaxies out to high redshifts.
 We must characterize physical conditions, such as the hardness of the interstellar radiation field, measure metallicity, and test hypotheses for how these galaxy characteristics change as a function of redshift.
-FIR spectral line strength ratios, PAH features, and the continuum shape all contain the desired information, but we need bias-free measurements of these quantities.
+FIR spectral line strength ratios, PAH features, and the continuum shape all contain the desired information.
 Thus, direct measurements of individual galaxy spectra are far superior probes of evolution.
 Such measurements are possible with an observatory that offers sub$-$arcsecond resolution, spectral resolving power in the hundreds to thousands, and sensitivity of the order of micro$-$Janskys.}